 Grammarly Plans Comparison

-As a non-native English speaker, I’ve always had a fear of writing.
-Somehow, I thought I was inferior to natives, and my content can’t be as good as theirs.
+As a non-native English speaker, I’ve always feared writing.
+Somehow, I thought I was inferior to natives, and my content couldn’t be as good as theirs.

 ESL writers can create as engaging content (if not better) as English natives.
 Period.
 However, it often requires effort, dedication, and continuous improvement.